 A commonly used household pesticide has been linked to attention deficit hyperactivity disorder (ADHD) in children and young teens.

-Pyrethroids, a new type of pesticide, were introduced as a supposedly safer alternative to organophosphates.
+Pyrethroids, a type of pesticide, were introduced as a supposedly safer alternative to organophosphates.

 Organophosphates were banned for residential use in the US 15 years ago.

-But the new research may question the safety of their replacement.
+But the research may question the safety of their replacement.

-Dr Tanya Froehlich, a developmental pediatrician who led the study, said:
+Dr Tanya Froehlich, a developmental paediatrician who led the study, said:

 “Given the growing use of pyrethroid pesticides and the perception that they may represent a safe alternative, our findings may be of considerable public health importance.”